vppmatt/angular-fundamentals/lab-exercises/11-routing.md

 ## 1. Create the basic routing

-1. Create the following components to be displayed on the different pages on our applicaiton.
+1. Create the following components to be displayed on the different pages on our application.
 Put some suitable text onto the home page and the not-found page.
 The emergency page will contain the content currently in the app component so you can move this to that new page component, together with the relevant typescript.

 `
 ng g c home-page